DFHack/dfhack/docs/plugins/autobutcher.rst

     :tags: fort auto fps animals

 This plugin monitors how many pets you have of each gender and age and assigns excess livestock for slaughter.
+See `gui/autobutcher` for an in-game interface.
 Units will be ignored if they are:

 * Untamed
 * Named or nicknamed